RiprLutuk/copy-table-oracle-to-postgresql/README.md

 sqlplus your_oracle_user/your_oracle_password@YOURDB
 ```

-If you connect successfully, your Python script should also
+If you connect successfully, your Python script should also work.

 ## License

-MIT
+MIT License